matthewfeickert/draft-scipy-2024-proceedings-submission/paper/scientific-python-ecosystem.md

 This begins with the highly-structured but jagged nature of the event data structures in HEP.
 The data structure of each event consists of variable length lists of physics object data structures (e.g. electrons, collections of tracks from charged objects).
 This has traditionally motivated the use of event loops that implicitly construct event level quantities of interest and leveraged the `C++` compiler to produce efficient code, and made it difficult to take advantage of array programming paradigms that are common in Scientific Python given NumPy [@numpy] vector operations.
-The Scikit-HEP library Awkward Array [@Awkward_Array] provides a path forward by providing NumPy-like idioms for nested, variable-sized (JSON-like) data and also brings analysts into an array programming paradigm [@Hartmann:2021qzp].
+The Scikit-HEP library Awkward Array [@Awkward_Array_zenodo] provides a path forward by providing NumPy-like idioms for nested, variable-sized (JSON-like) data and also brings analysts into an array programming paradigm [@Hartmann:2021qzp].

 With the ability to operate on HEP data structures in an array programming &mdash; or "columnar" &mdash; approach, the next step is to be able to read and write with the HEP domain specific ROOT [@Brun:1997pa] file format.
+This is accomplished with use of the `uproot` library [@Uproot_zenodo], which allows for efficient transformation of ROOT files to NumPy or Awkward arrays.